HastD/run0edit/README.md

 original file, with a randomly generated suffix to avoid conflicts with existing files.

-The choice of editor can be customized by writing the path to a text editor (for example, `/usr/bin/vim`) to one of the files `/etc/run0edit/editor.conf` or `/usr/etc/run0edit/editor.conf`.
-If this does not point to an executable file, `run0edit` will default to using `nano` or `vi`.
+The choice of editor can be customized by writing the absolute path to a text editor (for example, `/usr/bin/vim`) to the file `/etc/run0edit/editor.conf`, or using the `--editor` command-line option.
+If this path does not point to an executable file, `run0edit` will default to using `nano` or `vi`.

 > Note: Editors that make use of JIT compilation (such as Neovim built with
 > LuaJIT) might not work: as a security measure, `run0edit` makes use of systemd